TheLoggicalOne/envpkgsearch/README.md

         - trying to import it, and use the result of this
     - looking into file system and find directories related to different env and versions and find
     directories of installed pkgs and search in them
+- maybe the best idea is to do the searching through file system, and test it by directly
+activating related python versions/envs and checking if the things find through searching is right